Feature: Photographer Jacqui Kenny

 Since the inception of face-fronting cameras on mobile devices the selfie has become the standard view of the self, in which the author/subject line is blurred.
 Why hand over your phone to a stranger whilst visiting some location, when you can extend your arm and include the landmark in the background, showing that you're in control of your image production.

-I still remember how weird and unnatural it seemed when me and my friends took a paleo-selfie with a disposable camera whilst on a school trip to Paris in 2000.
+I still remember how weird and unnatural it seemed when me and my friends took a paleo-selfie with a disposable camera whilst on a school trip to Paris in the year 2000.

 The image shows my friend Luisa holding the camera on an upward angle, arms stretched, and our faces peeking over her shoulders.
 We had to wait to be back in Spain to see the result once the pictures were developed.